burakcanbz/task-manager/README.md

 The API provides full CRUD operations for tasks with the following features:

 - Create, read, update, and delete tasks
-- Filter tasks by priority and status
-- Sort tasks by creation date or priority
 - The frontend can connect to the API endpoints as defined in `BASE_URL`

 ---